 Among notable honors, he was awarded: the 2012 Outstanding Young Leader Award from the Boston Chamber of Commerce, the 2014 Global Health Project of the Year Prize by the Consortium of Universities for Global Health, the 2015 American Heart Association's Scott Grundy Excellence Award, named among Craig Newmark’s “16 People and Organizations Changing the World in 2012”, the 2008 Paul and Daisy Soros Fellowship, and his work recognized as ‘Best of the American Heart Association’, thrice, in 2013, 2014, 2015.

 He has been featured and cited among 5 dozen news outlets.
 He is a frequent media commentator on national radio and international television with over 2 dozen appearances.
 He was also personally profiled in several books including (click to read): CauseWired (Watson, 2008), Poison Pills (Nesi, 2008), Zilch (Lublin, 2010), The Networked Nonprofit (Kanter and Fine, 2010), Shift & Reset (Reich, 2011), and Thinfluence (Willett, 2014).

-Born in China and raised in diverse corners of the United States, he attended The Johns Hopkins University, graduating with Honors in Public Health and Phi Beta Kappa (junior year).
-He then completed his dual doctorate in epidemiology and doctorate in nutrition at age 23 from Harvard University, and post-doctoral fellowship at the Harvard School of Public Health.
-At Harvard, he has taught more than a dozen graduate and undergraduate courses in global health, for which he received the Derek Bok Distinction in Teaching Award from Harvard College.
+He graduated from The Johns Hopkins University with Honors in Public Health and Phi Beta Kappa.
+He completed his dual doctorate in epidemiology and doctorate in nutrition at age 23 from Harvard University.
+Teaching at Harvard for over 15 years, he has advised and mentored 2 dozen students, and lectured in more than a dozen graduate and undergraduate courses, for which he received the Derek Bok Distinction in Teaching Award from Harvard College.